onflow/cadence-lang.org/versioned_docs/version-1.0/language/access-control.md

 ```

 Note particularly in this example how the owned value `r` can access all entitled members on `SomeResource`.
 Owned values are not affected by entitled declarations.

+Further details about authorized references can be found [here](./references.mdx#authorized-references).

 ### Entitlement mappings